 Professor Schneider's teaching covers the full range of medieval and early modern literature, with a particular interest in the aesthetics and poetics of medieval literary culture.
 His course offerings include general courses in German language and culture and the history of the German language.
-He also teaches in the program in Comparative Literature and the Interdisciplinary Project in the Humanities and currently serves as Director of Undergraduate Studies.
+He also teaches in the program in Comparative Literature and the Interdisciplinary Project in the Humanities.

 Schneider was a Volkswagen Foundation postdoctoral fellow at Washington University from 2012 to 2013.
 In 2016, he was awarded a Marie S. Curie FCFP Senior Fellowship at the Freiburg Institute for Advanced Studies.
 He has received additional research grants from the Deutsche Forschungsgemeinschaft, the Fritz Thyssen Foundation, the German National Academic Foundation (Studienstiftung des deutschen Volkes), and the German Academic Exchange Service (DAAD).
 In 2010–11, Schneider co-curated an exhibition on the Manesse Codex and medieval German love lyric which is documented in Der Codex Manesse und die Entdeckung der Liebe (2010).
 From 2011 to 2014, he also headed an editing project on Thomasin's von Zerklaere Der Welsche Gast.
 This work is being done within the Collaborative Research Centre 933, "Material Text Cultures," at Heidelberg University, funded by the Deutsche Forschungsgemeinschaft.